fabiojmendes/Autosys/README.md

 # Autosys

-Various automation related projects using rust.
+Various automation related IoT projects using rust that communicate using primarily mqtt.

 ## Architecture